Marco Polo's World

 The Pope of the Church of Rome wanted to convert all of Asia to Christianity.
 Khubilai Khan resisted and informed Marco that the only reason that he did not convert to Christianity was because the Mongol nobility who were shamanists would feel he had abandoned his heritage.

 Nothing was further from the truth.
+This was part of the political theater.
 In his private life, Khubilai Khan was a true Mongol who hunted and performed the rituals of The Ancestors.
+The Mongol nobility was split into factions, some in favor of Khubilai's innovations and some members of his own family who thought he had become too influenced by the Chinese and had abandoned his heritage.
+Several of these went to war against him.

 Khubilai Khan and his principal wife Chabi had converted to Buddhism because the old religion, the shamanism of the steppes, was not sufficient for their spiritual needs.
 They were of the younger generation of the nobility, and they were progressive..